Major astronomical events of June 2025: dates and how to observe them

 Image of astronomical events

-During the month of June 2025, the firmament offers a panorama full of relevant astronomical phenomena., ideal for both those just starting out in stargazing and the more experienced.
-This period is characterized by the presence of planetary conjunctions, notable lunar phases, and some meteor showers that will grace several nights, as well as the arrival of the summer solstice in the Northern Hemisphere.
+During June 2025, the night sky offers a panorama brimming with significant astronomical phenomena , ideal for both beginners and experienced observers.
+This period is characterized by planetary conjunctions, notable lunar phases, and several meteor showers that will grace various nights, as well as the arrival of the summer solstice in the Northern Hemisphere.
 Paying attention to these dates allows you to make the most of the best opportunities to admire the night sky.

-In addition to the events visible to the naked eye, there are also some alignments and approximations that, if observed from locations far from light pollution, can provide very rewarding experiences.
-If the weather is good and the sky is clear, the month is perfect for organizing nighttime observation sessions. and share the fascination with the stars.
+In addition to the events visible to the naked eye, there are several alignments and close approaches that, when observed from locations far from light pollution, can provide very rewarding experiences.
+If the weather cooperates and the sky is clear, the month is perfect for organizing nighttime stargazing sessions and sharing the fascination with the stars.

 Moon phases and the famous Strawberry Moon